KaterinaN86/cypress-testing-forkify/README.md

 ## Cypress features:

-1. Time Travel: Cypress takes snapshots as your tests run.
+1. **Time Travel**: Cypress takes snapshots as your tests run.
 Hover over commands in the Command Log to see exactly what happened at each step.
-2. Debuggability: offers readable errors and stack traces for fast debugging.
+2. **Debuggability**: offers readable errors and stack traces for fast debugging.
-3. Automatic Waiting: cypress automatically waits for commands and assertions before moving on.
+3. **Automatic Waiting**: cypress automatically waits for commands and assertions before moving on.
-4. Spies, Stubs, and Clocks: features to verify and control the behavior of functions, server responses, or timers.
+4. **Spies, Stubs, and Clocks**: features to verify and control the behavior of functions, server responses, or timers.
-5. Network Traffic Control: control, stub, and test edge cases without involving a server.
+5. **Network Traffic Control**: control, stub, and test edge cases without involving a server.
-6. Consistent Results: fast, consistent and reliable tests without Selenium or WebDriver.
+6. **Consistent Results**: fast, consistent and reliable tests without Selenium or WebDriver.
-7. Screenshots and Videos: screenshots taken automatically on failure, or videos of an entire test suite when run from the CLI.
+7. **Screenshots and Videos**: screenshots taken automatically on failure, or videos of an entire test suite when run from the CLI.
 Screenshots and videos can be recorded to Cypress Cloud and stored with test results for zero-configuration debugging.
-8. Cross Browser Testing: tests can run using Firefox and Chrome-family browsers (including Edge and Electron) locally and optimally in a Continuous Integration pipeline.
+8. **Cross Browser Testing**: tests can run using Firefox and Chrome-family browsers (including Edge and Electron) locally and optimally in a Continuous Integration pipeline.
-9. Smart Orchestration: by setting up to record to Cypress Cloud, a test suite can be parallelized, failed specs can rerun first with Spec Prioritization, and test runs can be canceled on failures with Auto Cancellation for tight feedback loops.
+9. **Smart Orchestration**: by setting up to record to Cypress Cloud, a test suite can be parallelized, failed specs can rerun first with Spec Prioritization, and test runs can be canceled on failures with Auto Cancellation for tight feedback loops.
-10. Flake Detection: enables discovering and diagnosing unreliable tests with Cypress Cloud's Flaky test management.
+10. **Flake Detection**: enables discovering and diagnosing unreliable tests with Cypress Cloud's Flaky test management.

 ## Setting up our project